Consultation and Assessment Team

 The Consultation and Assessment Team (CAT) is an informal consultation team of Ohio State Marion whose goal is to help students to be successful by ensuring a safe and healthy campus learning environment.

-In order to ensure a safe environment for all, consultation meetings are held at the request of OSU students, faculty, or staff, who are concerned about a student’s behavior that may be dangerous to self or others or is extremely disruptive.
+In order to ensure a safe environment for all, consultation meetings are held at the request of Ohio State Marion students, faculty, or staff, who are concerned about a student’s behavior that may be dangerous to self or others or is extremely disruptive.

 What Should I do if I am Concerned about a Student’s Behavior?